Locality of connective constants: Abstract

 \section{Abstract}

 The connective constant $\mu(G)$ of a quasi-transitive graph $G$ is the exponential growth rate of the number of self-avoiding walks from a given origin.
-We prove a locality theorem for connective constants, namely, that the connective constants of two graphs are close in value whenever the graphs agree on a large ball around the origin.
-The proof exploits a generalized bridge decomposition of self-avoiding walks, which is valid subject to the assumption that the underlying graph is quasi-transitive and possesses a so-called \ghf.
+We prove a locality theorem for connective constants, namely, that the connective constants of two graphs are close in value whenever the graphs agree on a large ball around the origin (and a further condition is satisfied).
+The proof is based on a generalized bridge decomposition of self-avoiding walks, which is valid subject to the assumption that the underlying graph is quasi-transitive and possesses a so-called \emph{\ughf}.